Digital-Repository-of-Ireland/iiif-discovery/README.md

 ## Validation and Exceptions

-This is work in progress.
-Right now exceptions are generally raised when you try to set something to a type it should never be:
+Exceptions are raised when you try to set something to a type it should never be:

 ```ruby
 collection = IIIF::Discovery::OrderedCollection.new